 |Hot sauce (opened)||3 – 6 months||2 years|

-Please note that the periods above are for estimates an for best quality only.
-How sauce will definitely last longer if stored properly.
+Please note that the periods above are estimates and for the best quality only.
+Hot sauce will definitely last longer if stored properly.

 How To Tell If Hot Sauce Is Bad?